Built on their brand new Ampere architecture, NVIDIA’s popular RTX 3000 series is finally here and appears to have already exceeded expectations.

 About The Card

 As expected, ASUS came out with a ROG Strix variant, as well as the OC version, which we’ll discuss here.
 This has been a staple of AIB cards for a while, and with good reason.
-The sheer clock performance is enough to make any would-be pro gamer salivate, but is it worth the additional cost?
+The pure clock performance is enough to make any would-be pro gamer drool, but is it worth the additional cost?

 The first thing you’ll notice about the RTX 3080 ROG Strix OC is its size.
 It’s absolutely massive, and you could easily mistake it for an RTX 3090.
 The usual 3-fan design and the physical BIOS switch on the card itself are present, with ‘Performance’ and ‘Quiet’ modes available.
 It’s worth saying that there isn’t much difference between these two modes in terms of performance, but the different sound levels will be much more noticeable.